-- After cleaning the air filter, you see a message telling you to clean or replace it - · The air filter is torn or damaged
+- After cleaning the air filter, you see a message telling you to clean or replace it - The air filter is torn or damaged

 You can replace the air filter while the projector is mounted to the ceiling, if necessary.
-The illustrations here show the projector placed on a table.

 - 1. Turn off the projector and unplug the power cord. - 2.
-Lift the tab on the air filter cover and open the cover.
+Slide the air filter cover latch and open the air filter cover.